haade-administrator/haade.fr/_posts/en/2023-07-20-efr32mg21-silabs-compatible-multiprotocol-zigbee-openthread-matter.md

 **Nothing better than a video** to see the operating principle of a firmware flash of a ZBDongle-E or skyconnect key which shows **the installation of Zigbee/Matter/Openthread multiprotocol firmware**.

-{% include videoPlayer.html local="flash-multipan-multiprotocol-zbdongle-e-skyconnect-simple-clic-zigbee.webm" %}
+{% include videoPlayer.html localId="flash-multipan-multiprotocol-zbdongle-e-skyconnect-simple-clic-zigbee.webm" %}

 ### Flash firmware Nabu Casa Skyconnect